How may I benefit from ADCETRIS?

 The most common serious side effects were significantly low numbers of white blood cells with a fever (17%), fever (7%), low numbers of white blood cells (3%), and pneumonia (3%).

-For more information on side effects, please see the Important Safety Information at the bottom of this page and read the Important Facts about ADCETRIS, including BOXED WARNING.
+For more information on serious side effects and other side effects, please see the Important Safety Information at the bottom of this page and read the Important Facts about ADCETRIS, including BOXED WARNING.

 Tell your doctor about any side effect concerns you have